Download PDF: Propulsion_March2019.pdf

 Future Small Spacecraft Missions with Propulsion

-JPL is developing the InSight mission which is going to be launched in March 2016 that will incorporate two identical cubesats as part of the Mars Cube One (MarCO) technology demonstration.
-These spacecraft will need to perform up to five Trajectory Correction Maneuvers (TCMs) during the mission to Mars.
-These cubesats include an integrated propulsion system, developed by VACCO Industries, that contains four thrusters for attitude control and other four for the TCMs.
-The module uses cold gas R-236FA as propellant, produces 755 Ns of total impulse and weighs 3.49 kg .
+JPL is supporting the InSight mission, launched in March, 2018, which incorporated two identical CubeSats as part of the Mars Cube One (MarCO) technology demonstration.
+These spacecraft performed five Trajectory Correction Maneuvers (TCMs) during the mission to Mars.
+The CubeSats included an integrated propulsion system developed by VACCO Industries, which contained four thrusters for attitude control and another four for TCMs.
+The module uses cold gas refrigerant R-236FA as propellant, produces 755 N-s of total impulse, and weighs 3.49 kg 71.

 A team at Purdue University and NASA Goddard Space Flight Center is developing the Film Evaporation MEMS Tunable Array (FEMTA).
 This Microelectromechanical systems (MEMS) thruster uses deionized liquid water as propellant with nozzles that produce thrust by applying local heat to a propellant capillary interface.
 Not having any mechanisms that require power is advantageous, allowing the system to operate with a low power consumption on the order of a mW.
 This technology will achieve TRL 6 by the end of fiscal year 2019 if technology maturation activities can achieve payload requirements for a Pathfinder Technology Demonstration 6U mission 38.